The pros and cons.

 This Be Clever Basics guide is going to explain how 0% balance transfer cards work so you can find out if one is right for you.

 What is a 0% balance transfer credit card?

-Got credit cards debts?
+Got credit card debts?
 Chances are you’re paying close to 20% in interest on the money you’ve borrowed, if not more.
 This adds up quickly, making your spending more expensive.
 And if you’re spending on credit cards in the first place it’s probably because you can’t afford what you’re buying – so extra charges aren’t welcome!

 But if you get a 0% balance transfer card, you can move the debt from other credit cards to it, and crucially not have to pay interest for an agreed time.
-At the moment this can be as long as 29 months – that’s just under two and a half years.
+At the moment this can be as long as 30 months – that’s two and a half years.